w3c/webextensions/proposals/hasCrossSiteAncestor.md

 The methods used to get, set, remove and getAll cookies.

 ### Known Consumers
-All adopters of partitioned cookies
+All extensions that access and/or modify cookies with awareness of partitioned cookies, through the use of the `partitionKey` property in the `cookies` extension API.

 ## Specification